Retention tags and retention policies

 |Delete and Allow Recovery||Emulates the behavior when the user empties the Deleted Items folder.

-Items are moved to the Recoverable Items Folder in the mailbox and preserved until the deleted item retention period.
+Items are moved to the Recoverable Items folder in Exchange Online in the mailbox and preserved until the deleted item retention period.

 Provides the user a second chance to recover the item using the Recover Deleted Items dialog box in Outlook or Outlook on the web

 |If you've set the deleted item retention period to zero days, items are permanently deleted.
 For details, see Change how long permanently deleted items are kept for an Exchange Online mailbox.|